readium/r2-testapp-swift/README.md

     git clone https://github.com/readium/r2-testapp-swift.git
     cd r2-testapp-swift
     ```
 4. Generate the Xcode project using our `Makefile` and your target of choice.
-Xcode will automatically open the project after fetching all the dependencies.
+This will download all dependencies automatically.
     ```sh
     make spm
     ```